Trunkie-251/Reymaland-lore-cache/Lore/TECHNOLOGY/WEAPONS.md

 Power supply is an issue with this weapon, seeing use only in top-secret combat synthetics with modified reactor-units, or on unmarked stealth vehicles such as 'Black Agravs'.

-The wounds which are created are terrible in nature, as there's no way you can suture a gaping hole missing bone, muscle, and potentially organs that were disintegrated.
-Additionally the wet mass and fused nethermatter usually cause infections if the victim does not die from bleeding out.
+The wounds which are created are terrible in nature, as there's no way you can suture a gaping hole with missing bone, muscle, and potentially disintegrated.
+Additionally the wet mass and fused nethermatter in the wound site usually cause infections if the victim does not die from bleeding out.
 Extended use of a flayer on a target usually leads to the target looking like a block of swiss cheese afterwards.

 This weapon is a state secret, used exclusively by a few black-ops synthetics of the Triarchs, and the Empress.
-Non-imperial versions have been found to be used by [REDACTED] in campaigns of [DATA EXPUNGED].
+Non-imperial versions have been found to be used by **[REDACTED]** in campaigns of **[DATA EXPUNGED]**.